Migracode-Barcelona/old-syllabus-contents/CODE_OF_CONDUCT.md

 ## Reporting

-If you are being harassed or bullied or notice that this is happening to someone else, or have any other concerns, please let a mentor know.
-We will help take appropriate actions to stop this behaviour, and will not take any actions without your agreement and consent.
+If you are being harassed or bullied or notice that this is happening to someone else, or have any other concerns, please contact Vincent van Grondele at vincent@openculturalcenter.org.
+We will not take any actions without your agreement and consent and we will always operate anonymously.
-If you would prefer to report anonymously, please contact vincent@openculturalcenter.org

 ## Enforcement